shanecelis/unity-package-template/README.md

     │       ├── MyCompany.MyPackage.Tests.asmdef
     │       └── RuntimeExampleTest.cs
     └── package.json

-This template does not try to set up everything perfectly.
-If a value is only located within the `package.json` file---like the package description---then you're expected to edit it there.
-(After all template generation is something you run once.)
+The generated package name is "com.mycompany.mypackage" but edit that to your liking.
+Many values are only located within the `package.json` file, like the package description.
+It's expected that you will edit it after generation.

     $ $EDITOR package.json